Iapetus Ocean: Neoproterozoic origin

+The birth of the Iapetus Ocean came from the breakup of the supercontinent Rodinia.
+After its formation ~1100 Ma, extension and eventual supercontinent break-up began ~760 Ma.
+Much like the later supercontinent Pangea, super continental break up is thought to have been caused by subduction zones lining Rodinia's margins.
+This process shuts off the mantle region in the center, which causes extensional stresses to localize at old suture zones.This theory also includes that mantle plumes are not necessary for continental break up.
+The Iapetus did not open all at once.
+It was a gradual poly phase opening which played out between 750 Ma and 520 Ma.
+Over that time, the Iapetus slowly widened, creating a brand-new ocean basin.

 In many spots in Scandinavia basaltic dikes are found with ages between 670 and 650 million years.
 These are interpreted as evidence that by that time, rifting had started that would form the Iapetus Ocean.
 In Newfoundland and Labrador, the Long Range dikes are also thought to have formed during the formation of the Iapetus Ocean.
 It has been proposed that both the Fen Complex in Norway and the Alnö Complex in Sweden formed as consequence to mild extensional tectonics in the ancient continent of Baltica that followed the opening of the Iapetus Ocean.

 The eastern Iapetus Ocean is believed to have opened around 590 Ma with the emplacement of the Central Iapetus Magmatic Province between Laurentia and Baltica.
 The southern Iapetus Ocean opened between Laurentia and southwestern Gondwana (now South America) about 550 Ma, close to the end of the Ediacaran period.
 At the time it did so the Adamastor Ocean further east closed.
 The opening of the Iapetus Ocean probably postdates the opening of the Puncoviscana Ocean, which is believed to have opened around 700 Ma as Laurentia drifted away from Amazonia, with the Iapetus Ocean being separated from the Puncoviscana Ocean by the ribbon-shaped Arequipa-Antofalla terrane.
 However, the formation of both oceans seems unrelated.